jeff1evesque/machine-learning/README.md

 ###Programmatic Interface

-The programmatic interface, or set of API, allow users to implement the following sessions:
+The programmatic-interface, or set of API, allow users to implement the following sessions:

 - `data_new`: store the provided dataset(s), within the implemented sql database.
 - `data_append`: append additional dataset(s), to an existing representation (from an earlier `data_new` session), within the implemented sql database.
-- `model_generate`: using previous stored dataset(s) (from an earlier `data_new`, or `data_append` session), generate a corresponding model into the implemented NoSQL datastore.
+- `model_generate`: using previous stored dataset(s) (from an earlier `data_new`, or `data_append` session), generate a corresponding model into the implemented nosql datastore.
-- `model_predict`: using a previous stored model (from an earlier `model_predict` sesion), from the implemented NoSQL datastore, along with user supplied values, generate a corresponding prediction.
+- `model_predict`: using a previous stored model (from an earlier `model_predict` session), from the implemented nosql datastore, along with user supplied values, generate a corresponding prediction.

 A post request, can be implement in python, as follows: